 - If you want to change server without opening the app, click on the ExpressVPN logo in the menu bar (it’s the icon that looks like a V with lines across it) to bring up options to connect to another server

 Another great choice for a fast and reliable VPN is IPVanish.
 This service has a reputation for exceptionally quick connections as well as excellent security.
 They use strong 256-bit encryption to keep your data safe and the company has one of the best no-logging policies on the market, so you can be sure that your data will be kept private.
-You’ll get access to a large server network of 850+ servers in 60 different countries around the globe, so there are plenty of options for you to choose from.
+You’ll get access to a large server network of 1,300+ servers in 75 locations worldwide, so there are plenty of options for you to choose from.

 IPVanish has a dedicated Mac application, plus software support for plenty of other operating systems including Windows, Android, iOS, Linux, Fire TV, Windows Phone, and Chromebook.

 In order to install IPVanish on your Mac, you can either follow the video tutorials here: https://www.youtube.com/watch?v=Fij8QcfdiRM & https://www.youtube.com/watch?v=eZpHcbJvwkI or read below for written installations:

 - Open up your browser and go to https://www.ipvanish.com/

 - Click the large button which says Download Mac App

 - Once the .dmg file has finished downloading, double click to open it

 - Finder will open a window prompting you to Drag the IPVanish icon over to the Applications icon to install the app.
 Do so to complete installation!